 Prof. Jim Dunlop, Royal Observatory Edinburgh

 Prof. Dunlop will review the huge progress (made with both ground-based and space-based observatories) over the last ~2 decades to advance our understanding of early galaxy formation.
 He will then discuss the revolutionary power of the James Webb Space Telescope (JWST) to transform our understanding of cosmic dawn – the creation of the first stars and galaxies in the wake of the Big Bang.
-The launch date for JWST is now set for 18th December 2021, and so by the time of this talk it should be in position at Lagrangian Point 2 and about to start science operations.
+Launched Christmas Day 2021, by the time of this talk it should be in position at Lagrangian Point 2 and about to start science operations.
 Prof. Dunlop is Principal Investigator of the largest “Galaxies” JWST program scheduled for observing in JWST Cycle 1, and so will focus in particular about what this transformative major new infrared imaging survey should/could reveal about the early evolution of our Universe.

 Friday, 5 August 2022